NewsPalm Beach County

 and last updated

-PALM BEACH COUNTY, Fla. — Palm Beach County commissioners on Tuesday voted 4-3 to submit a legal challenge against new Federal Aviation Administration flight restrictions implemented in October.
+PALM BEACH COUNTY, Fla. — Palm Beach County commissioners on Tuesday voted 4-3 to begin a legal process to push back against Federal Aviation Administration flight restrictions implemented in October.

 This comes after the Federal Aviation Administration on Oct.
 20 announced year-round, 24/7 flight restrictions in place for planes departing and arriving at Palm Beach International Airport (PBI), whether President Donald Trump is in town or not.